kstenerud/compact-time/README.md

 The compact time formats are encoding schemes to store a complete time, date, or timestamp in as few bytes as possible for data transmission.

-Any Gregorian or proleptic Gregorian date can be recorded to the nanosecond using this encoding.
+Any Gregorian or proleptic Gregorian date, time, or timestamp can be recorded down to the nanosecond using this encoding.